alvabai/trac-multiproject/docs/usage/update.rst

 ========
 Updating
 ========
-This chapter describes how to update existing Multiproject setup.
+This chapter describes how to update existing MultiProject setup.

 .. contents::
    :local: